brisa-build/brisa/packages/docs/api-reference/extended-props/renderOn.md

 Useful for prerendering components in build time.
 You can mix static and dynamic content in the same page thanks of this partial prerendering attribute.

+To make this possible, optimizations are made in build-time and the [Bun Macros](https://bun.sh/docs/bundler/macros) are used connected to our internal rendering to make it easier for you to do it.

 ## Reference

 ### `renderOn={'build' | 'runtime'}`